adfranks/sun/README.md

 # sun
-Sass used for a responsive site that displays links for a Wnba team utilizing various hover effects.
+Sass used for a responsive site that displays links for a WNBA team utilizing various hover effects.